lijon/AudioShareSDK/README.md

         [[AudioShare sharedInstance] initiateSoundImport];

 This will launch AudioShare (if version 2.5 or later is installed), which will display an "Import into app: YourAppName" button.
 When the user taps this button in AudioShare, it will launch your application where the call to `checkPendingImport:withBlock:` will grab the imported soundfile.

+If AudioShare was not installed, it will just paste audio from the general pasteboard, and then call your callback URL.
+The pasted audio will thus be handled in your `checkPendingImport` as usual.
+The filename will be "PastedAudio" with suitable path extension added depending on the file type.

 Multithreading
 --------------